mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 Sure, that sounded fine.

 Days stretched into weeks, and there were no updates about the new theme.
 Was the work taking longer than they expected?
-Or was this just a repeat of March where they were planning to squeeze most of the dev hours into the last few days of the month?
-At the end of the month, the invoice gave me my answer.
+Or was this just a repeat of March, and they'd squeeze the dev hours into the last few days of the month?
+The monthly invoice in May gave me my answer.

 The "one-week" task of replacing the Bootstrap theme ultimately took five weeks and 38 billable hours for a total cost of $6.1k.